-Managers covered by the OCMA MOU who are assigned to work on COVID-19 related issues can code SOT on their timesheet for hours worked over 80 in a pay period as approved by their supervisor.
+Beginning September 25, 2020, only managers covered by the OCMA MOU who are assigned to HCA and OCCR who work on COVID-19 related issues can code SOT on their timesheet for hours worked over 80 in a pay period as approved by their supervisor.
 It is important that this SOT is coded against your department specific job number related to COVID-19 to ensure costs are properly captured.
 SOT hours should be directly related to the COVID-19 response and can only be paid for hours above 80 regular hours posted in a pay period.